 If you do make your figures into snow globes, skip Step 2 below and build the head and neck of your figure directly on your screw on top.

 I specifically wanted to make my Santa and snowman from materials I had on hand, but there are many materials that you can use to create and dress your figures.
 Here is a list of the materials I used:

-- a salt and pepper shaker set - these do not need to be a matched set, if you want to use orphan shakers.
+- Salt and pepper shaker set.
+These do not need to be a matched set; you can use orphan shakers.
 Your shakers also do not need to be clear glass or plastic.
 However, if they are, you can fill them with fake snow, confetti, glitter, or small snowflakes.

 I'll give the directions for each of these figures separately, starting with the snowman.

 Step 1.
 Take the top off your salt or pepper shaker.
 Put the top to the side and wash and dry your shaker.